Charles, Duke of Vendôme: Governor of Picardy

-For the first two years of his administration of Picardie, he would have no deputy governor in Picardie.
+For the first two years of his administration of Picardy, he would have no deputy governor in Picardy.
 As far as the captaincies of the greater towns of his province were concerned, many were quasi-hereditary.
 For example Amiens was captained by three generations of the Lannoy family from 1495 to 1562.
 In Beauvais, the baron de Montmorency was succeeded in 1515 by his son the sieur de La Prune au Pot (later to take the name of the sieur de La Rochepot).
 Saint-Quentin was handed through members of the Mouy family and Abbeville by several generations of the Haucourt de Huppy Family.
 Montreuil was held by the sieur de Pont-Rémy who would serve as Vendôme's deputy in the coming years.
 In addition to generational occupation, proximity to Vendôme could also secure nobles their town governorships.
 For example a noble named Montbrun of his household was established as governor of the town of Guise in 1527.

 He quickly aroused the umbrage of the grandees of Beauvais when he sought to install a garrison of 50 lances in the city.
 They rebuked him for this claiming they were not part of his Picard government but rather that of the Île de France.
 Thus, they sent a deputation to Saint-Pol.
 Saint-Pol responded to the delegation that the king would make Vendôme understand Beauvais was not under his authority and relieve them of the garrison.
 This would not be the end of the dispute between Beauvais and Vendôme.
 In May 1524, he again tried to garrison the city much to their chagrin.
 Nevertheless, when legionaries caused havoc around Beauvais in 1536, they appealed to Vendôme to relieve them of their depredations.